 “Hong Kong always was a profoundly Chinese city, albeit one developed on a British colonial framework.
 Growing up there meant I took for granted its Asian character – all its exotic sights and sounds, smells and clamour.
 I suppose it was a good primer for the ‘intensity’ of India and other Far Eastern destinations.”

 Stunning Himalayan peaks © Amar Grover

-You’ve travelled all across India and list it as one of your favourite destinations.
+You’ve traveled all across India and list it as one of your favorite destinations.
 Are there any regions in the subcontinent that have particularly stayed with you?

 “The first region I visited was Rajasthan, and it still draws me back time and again.
 One change I’ve noticed is that rural Rajasthan is now much more accessible, thanks to a number of old palaces and forts that have opened their doors to guests.

 The other region I particularly like is the Himalayas.
 The states of Uttarakhand and Himachal Pradesh are stunning in parts – not just for the high peaks but the people, culture and architecture of their mountainous valleys.
 Ladakh is among my all-time favorite destinations.
 A couple of years ago I also finally visited Arunachal Pradesh in the northeast, which really feels and looks more like upper Burma.”

 For first-time travelers to India, where’s a good destination to begin your discoveries?
 Any tips and tricks?